 “It was like, two in the morning and I was like, ‘no one's gonna watch this.’
 I only have a few thousand followers on my spam account,” she said.

-But when she woke up the next morning, her TikTok was amassing more views than usual (it has over 1.5 million views at the time of publishing.)
+But when she woke up the next morning, her TikTok was amassing more views than usual – it now has over 1.5 million.
 She was pleasantly surprised but didn’t think much of it.